wearewarhol/config-file/README.md

 Configuration for theme colors with the following fields:

   * `sources` (`string`, required, non-empty): selector for color source elements
   * `properties` (enum of css color properties, optional, defaults to `[ "background-color" ]`): configures the css properties to use as a color source.
-CSS shorthand properties are not allowed.
+CSS shorthand properties like `background` are not allowed.
   * `colorsUrl` (`string`, optional *or required* depending on the theme and styleguide URLs, defaults to the theme or styleguide URL): the url for the color sources

 The `colorsUrl` field is required if neither a styleguide URL nor a theme url have been specified.

+### Field `theme.typography` (optional, `object`, defaults to `null`)

+Configuration for theme typography with the following fields:

+  * `sources` (`string`, required, non-empty): selector for elements that contain typography examples
+  * `properties` (list of css color properties, optional, defaults to `[ "font-family", "font-size", "font-weight", "font-style" ]`): configures the css properties that define a typography example.
+CSS shorthand properties like `font` are not allowed.
+  * `typographyUrl` (`string`, optional *or required* depending on the theme and styleguide URLs, defaults to the theme or styleguide URL): the url for the typography examples

+The `typographyUrl` field is required if neither a styleguide URL nor a theme url have been specified.

 ## JavaScript API